mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 #### extensions.json

 This file tells VS Code what extensions to recommend for the project.
-Obvioulsy, we won't be needing the **ms-vscode.csharp** extesion, so you can remove it.
+Obviously, we won't be needing the **ms-vscode.csharp** extension, so you can remove it.

 #### launch.json